Short Term Rental Project

 The public engagement strategy is multi-faceted for this project.
 Staff have developed a project management plan that allows for ample time for the community to provide feedback at key milestones.
 Below provides specific details and the estimated timing of major public engagement events.
 While the intent is to follow the engagement process as shown below, these tactics and specific timing of events may be subject to change as the project progresses to ensure that the community has sufficient time to be informed and work with staff to provide feedback.
 Staff will update TalkRevelstoke should there be any changes to the engagement strategy or timing.
 In addition to the items below, the City will use the community newsletter, social media, mailouts, newspaper advertisements, Committee of the Whole updates, online surveys, online Q & As, and the Mayor’s YouTube videos to increase awareness about the project and key events.

 - February 26, 2025: Initial Public Information Meeting that will be held in-person at the Revelstoke Community & Aquatic Centre, MP3 Room (600 Campbell Avenue) as well as online.
 This meeting was livestreamed provided opportunity for the community to become informed about the project, understand the key milestones and engagement activities, and to ask questions.
-The meeting can be viewed on the City of Revelstoke Youtube page.

 - February – March 2025: Initial community survey to gather high level feedback about what the community is seeking to achieve by regulating Short Term Rental in Revelstoke.